taylortrimble/courage-ios/README.md

   - A UUID
   - Persistent between app launches
   - Globally unique to the device, __not__ a user account
-- `[[UIDevice currentDevice] identifierForVendor]` is the recommended way of setting the device id on iOS.
+- `[UIDevice currentDevice].identifierForVendor` is the recommended way of setting the device id on iOS.

 ### Subscribing to a Channel